Designing Modern Living Rooms from Iconic Movies

 While Hobbit windows are often short and round, us humans tend to be a little taller.
 We had to accept that small round windows would feel more like a prison cell than a cottage, so we compromised with a taller window finished with a circular design.

 Most importantly, the room has lots of space for entertaining guests visiting on party business.
-Even if that’s a small clan of dwarves turning up uninvited for dinner.
+Even if that’s a small clan of dwarves turning up uninvited and raiding your kitchen pantry.

 The Matrix: A Modern City Apartment

 Whether you’re coming home from a long day of hacking into networks, training in multiple martial arts, or shopping for trench coats, every modern-day coder needs their own Matrix retreat.